JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 done
 ```

 Now when IFTTT was delayed in delivering the `power_off` event the script would wait to confirm the machine powered off.
 This would sometimes spike as high as 10 minutes.
-But whenever it did happen, 5 seconds later the `power_on` event would be sent and the machine would start coming back up.
-After 50 seconds it confirms SSH availability before triggering `rsync`.
+But whenever it eventually triggered, 5 seconds later the `power_on` event would be sent and the machine would start coming back up.
+After 50 seconds it confirms SSH availability before restarting the `rsync`.

 Sadly I didn't capture a video of this in action.
 I did capture some of the output to excitedly share with some friends as they watched me go down this rabbit hole though.